-The Platinum Card (review) and the Business Platinum Card offer the strongest options here as they both combine fantastic earnings (5 points/dollar) with good trip delay, interruption, and cancellation protection.
+The Platinum Card® from American Express (review) and the Business Platinum® Card from American Express offer the strongest options here as they both combine fantastic earnings (5 points/dollar) with good trip delay, interruption, and cancellation protection.

 I’d choose the Chase Sapphire Reserve Card as the second-best option because it combines a good earning rate (3 points/dollar) with the same good trip delay, interruption, and cancellation protections that the Platinum Cards offer, and the bonus points will be earned even if the spending isn’t made directly with an airline or through Amex Travel (this is the card to use when booking through 3rd party sites).

 It’s also worth noting that although the Citi Prestige Card matches the Platinum Cards with its earnings of 5 points/dollar on spending made directly with airlines, the fact that it offers no travel protections at all makes it a considerably less appealing option.

 Iberia and to a lesser extent American Airlines, are currently offering some very good Business Class fares for travel from various US cities to Madrid.
 As things stand, I wouldn’t rush to book any fares for travel before August or possibly September as the European vaccine rollout may not be complete before then, but I don’t expect travel from October onwards to be an issue (note: that’s just my opinion).